May0Mei/May0Mei.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a second-year PhD Student at [IRoM Lab](https://irom-lab.princeton.edu/) in [Princeton](https://www.princeton.edu/).
+I'm a third-year PhD Student at [IRoM Lab](https://irom-lab.princeton.edu/) in [Princeton](https://www.princeton.edu/).

-My research aims to approach robotics through a fundamental science’s perspective.
-My work applies concepts and theories in information theory to quantify performance of robotic systems with arbitrary dynamics, tasks, and control strategies, given their sensing capabilities and computational constraints.
-I am also interested in applying these theories in the design and implementation of robotics.
+My research approaches robotics through the perspective of fundamental science and aims to address the gap between specialist and generalist robots by establishing upper and lower bounds on robotics.

+**Upper Bound:** I find fundamental limitations in robotics that plays a similar role as information theory and complexity theory.
+These upper bounds hold regardless of the advance of robot algorithms and therefore serve as an important guideline in improving robotics.

+**Lower Bound:** I construct [guarantees and assurances on safety](https://perceive-with-confidence.github.io/) and performance of specific robotics problems and generalize them to broader scenarios.
+I achieve this by rigorous uncertainty quantification.

 Aside from research, my interests range from [painting](https://www.pixiv.net/users/14916152/illustrations), making [art videos](https://space.bilibili.com/5651161/video), playing the piano (and guitar), to figure skating, dancing, and karate.